Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 ![](https://www.jakobmagnusson.se/assets/semantic-6.png)

-[Design Tokens](https://www.figma.com/community/plugin/888356646278934516/Design-Tokens) for Figma is a plugin that lets you export all kinds of fundamentals like colors, spacing and typography.
-When you export from the plugin the colors are not ready to be used.
-We need to use [Design Tokens Transformer](https://github.com/lukasoppermann/design-token-transformer) in order to get variables we can use for preferred programming language.
+[Design Tokens](https://www.figma.com/community/plugin/888356646278934516/Design-Tokens) for Figma is a plugin that lets you export all kinds of tokens like colors, spacing and typography to code.
+It's a simple way to have Figma as your source of truth for the design system.

 ![](https://www.jakobmagnusson.se/assets/semantic-7.png)

-Lorem ipsum
+We need to use [Design Tokens Transformer](https://github.com/lukasoppermann/design-token-transformer) in order to have the variables useable for each programming language we want to use it for.
+My example with a light and dark color scheme is ready to be used.

+And that's it, I hope you found the idea of using semantic naming of colors useful!